GCDeveloper/make-component/README.md

 # make-component

+`npm i -g @toolia/make-component`

-Outputs a functional react component with className and optionally children to the console.
+This command line tool outputs a functional react component with className and optionally children to the console.

 `make-component <ComponentName> <children?>`